AlonBrul/simon_says/README.md

 If the user succeeds, the series becomes progressively longer and more complex.
 Once the user fails, the game is over.
 ## skills used in the project:
 * python
-* sql
+* SQL - saving users socres with SQLite
-* design patterns - MVC, Memento, OOP.
+* design patterns - MVC, Memento - previous level managment, OOP.
 * functional programing
 </div>